1AyaNabil1/Game_of_Thrones_Character_Analysis/README.md

 ## How to Use This Repository

-- `analysis_notebook.ipynb`: The Jupyter notebook containing all the analysis code, visualizations, and comments.
+- `Game_of_Thrones(Character Deaths).ipynb`: The Jupyter notebook containing all the analysis code, visualizations, and comments.
 - `data/`: The directory containing the dataset used for the analysis.
 - `requirements.txt`: A list of Python packages required to run the notebook.
 The contents of the file are as follows:
 To replicate the analysis, clone the repository, install the required packages using `pip install -r requirements.txt`, and run the Jupyter notebook.